Striving for Sustainable Fashion in the Print-on-Demand Sector

 Societal’s proficiency as a print-on-demand brand

-The greatest edge that POD brands like Societal have over notable fashion retailers is the production of rarer waste.
+The greatest edge that small POD labels like Societal have over notable fashion retailers is the production of rarer waste.
 Regular shopping brands manufacture items in bulk to sell and save money alongside.
 However, Societal makes products based on orders.
 With this, Societal does not manufacture products in excess that will be burned or discarded, as many big retail brands do.
 Each year, the fashion industry discards around 92 million tons of textiles that is useless.
 With a brand model like Societal, things are going to be much different.

 The only wastes in POD are from products that get damaged when printing, and Societal’s cost for impaired items obeys the industry’s rules.